cowboys, bbqs and dancing in argentina

 “Estancias, also known as ranches, play a massive role in Argentine culture, history and economy.
 Centuries ago these establishments were responsible for making this unique country one of the largest meat and grain producers in the world.
 The venues are scattered across the entire Argentine countryside and are the source of, in my opinion at least, the best steaks in the world.

-Estancias also offer tourists a chance to experience a working ranch and to enjoy the unique gaucho culture in a relaxed and attractive setting.
+Estancias also offer holiday makers a chance to experience a working ranch and to enjoy the unique gaucho culture in a relaxed and attractive setting.
 Most estancias date back over two centuries and still retain a way of life that is strongly grounded in traditional practices and values.
 Many of them are actually restored colonial houses, and each has unique elements to them.

 Gauchos, much like the iconic American Cowboy, have become a national legend, their lives retold in fables down the years to children who long to follow their way of life.
 However, what is merely myth in the United States is actually reality in Argentina.
 Today, gauchos are still an important part of the working estancia.